Nidhogg: Poetic Edda

 The poem Grímnismál identifies a number of beings which live in Yggdrasill.
 The tree suffers great hardship from all the creatures which live on it.
 The poem identifies Níðhǫggr as tearing at the tree from beneath and also mentions Ratatoskr as carrying messages between Níðhǫggr and the eagle who lives at the top of the tree.
 Snorri Sturluson often quotes Grímnismál and clearly used it as his source for this information.

 The poem Völuspá mentions Níðhöggr/Níðhǫggr twice.
 The first instance is in its description of Náströnd.

-Níðhöggr/Níðhǫggr is also mentioned at the end of Völuspá, where he is identified as a dragon and a serpent.
+Nidhogg is also mentioned at the end of Völuspá, where he is identified as a dragon and a serpent (see Germanic dragon).

 The context and meaning of this stanza are disputed.
 The most prevalent opinion is that the arrival of Níðhǫggr heralds Ragnarök and thus that the poem ends on a tone of ominous warning.
 It could be, however, as the prevalent themes of Norse mythology are those of change and renewal, that this could be a 'redemption' of the serpent, 'shedding' the corpses and beginning life anew, much like a macabre Phoenix, or perhaps, lifting the bodies of the righteous rulers mentioned two stanzas before (the stanza immediately before is considered spurious by translator Henry Adam Bellows), so that they can dwell in Gimle, and then either Níðhǫggr sinks, or the völva sinks, depending on the translation, and the poem ends.

 Níðhǫggr is not mentioned elsewhere in any ancient source.